jasonbayton/rhino_content/support/how-to-unlock-the-bootloader.md

 This significantly reduces the risk of device tampering, rooting, and the voiding of the Rhino Warranty.

 We appreciate there may be legitimate use cases where an organisation may desire the bootloader is unlockable, and we encourage customers to get in touch if this is a requirement.

+Once approved, the Rhino team will provide the authorisation code for the device(s) in question, and instructions on how to perform the unlock.